Jie-Fang/cudnn-frontend/docs/operations/Attention.md

 #### Limitations:

-- All input and output tensor datatypes must be float16 or bfloat16 datatype.
+- All input and output tensor datatypes must be float16 or bfloat16 datatype except the softmax stats output tensor, which must be float32.
 - The dimension of the embedding dimension per head $D$ must be a multiple of 8 with maximum value 128.
 - the stride of the embedding dimension per head $D$ for all the tensors above must be 1.
 - this operation is only supported on GPUs with NVIDIA Ampere architecture (SM80) or newer.